Marion W. La Follette

-Marian W. La Follette (born September 19, 1926) is an American politician from California and a member of the Republican party.
+Marian W. La Follette (September 19, 1926 – December 23, 2022) was an American politician from California and a member of the Republican party.

 Early career

 La Follette began her political career in the 1960s as an aide to then Los Angeles Mayor Sam Yorty.
 In 1969 she won a seat on the Los Angeles Community College Board of Trustees.
 She was a candidate for state controller in 1974 but lost in the Republican primary.
 In 1975 she was defeated for reelection to the college board by Ira Reiner, who would later become Los Angeles District Attorney.

 La Follette joined the Los Angeles-based staff of newly elected U.S. Senator SI Hayakawa in 1977 and worked for him until 1980, when she ran for the legislature.

 State Assembly

 La Follette won election to the 38th district in the California State Assembly, succeeding fellow Republican Paul V. Priolo.
-After the 1981 reapportionment, her district shifted entirely into the San Fernando Valley, forcing her to move from her Malibu home to Northidge.
+After the 1981 reapportionment, her district shifted entirely into the San Fernando Valley, forcing her to move from her Malibu home to Northridge.

 Early in her first term she authored legislation that would have broken up the Los Angeles Unified School District creating an independent district for the San Fernando Valley.
 Though the legislation was unsuccessful, the public debate it ignited (on whether the LA district is too large) lasts to this day.

 In 1986 La Follette made national headlines when she called for drug tests for California legislators.
 She also pushed for legislation to enact the death penalty for drug kingpins.

 La Follette left the Assembly in 1990 to care for her ailing husband John Travis and endorsed her top aide, 24-year-old Rob Wilcox for the Republican nomination.
 Wilcox narrowly lost to realtor Paula Boland in the primary.